Tax Guide for Self-Employed Bricklayers

 VAT Threshold

 With day rates of £200–£350, experienced bricklayers on steady work can approach the £90,000 VAT threshold (2025/26).
 At £300/day for 48 weeks, that's £72,000 — add material supply and you could be close.
 Monitor your rolling 12-month turnover, which is based on income, not profit.
+Once registered, the domestic reverse charge usually applies to labour for VAT-registered contractors.

 This guide is for informational purposes only and does not constitute tax, legal, or financial advice.
 Tax rules change frequently.
 Always verify current requirements on GOV.UK or consult a qualified accountant for your specific situation.